-Orientation phase
+6.2 Orientation phase

 In the orientation phase, the most important preconditions are set, within which the renovation should take place.
-There is an emphasis on analysing the problem, the context and the possible ambitions, translating the residents' wishes into determining what results/performance must be achieved in terms of, for example, ease of use, energy, health, comfort and aesthetics.
+There is an emphasis on analysing the problem, the context and the possible ambitions, translating resident wishes into a specification of what results/performance must be achieved regarding, for example, ease of use, energy, health, comfort and aesthetics.

 In this phase, the Multi-Year Maintenance Plan plays a decisive role and should be sufficiently realistic with a view to the future of the association and the financing of maintenance.
-The existing technical situation of the building is surveyed and the initial file is compiled.
+The existing technical situation of the building is surveyed and an initial dossier is compiled.

-Based on an initial overview of the residents' wishes and needs, an independent advisor makes an estimate of the possibilities for sustainability (scenario sketches).
-Here the focus is on creating feasible variants within the previously set preconditions.
-Special focus here is to incorporate relevant contextual factors to avoid sub-optimal processes, decisions with unexpected side-effects and overly limiting the solution space which may turn out restrictive in later phases.
+Based on an initial overview of the resident wishes and needs, an independent advisor makes an estimate of the possibilities for sustainability (scenario sketches).
+Here the focus is on creating feasible variants within previously set preconditions.
+Special focus here is to avoid sub-optimal processes, decisions with unexpected side-effects and excessively restricting the solution space which may turn out limiting in later phases.

-- General members of HOA's, of resident sustainability committee, of Association's Board;
+- · General members of CAs, of resident sustainability committee, of Association's Board;

 - · Social process supervisor;

-- Municipality;
+- · Municipality;

 - · Condominium manager;

 - · Building cost specialist;

-- Acquirer of IHRS/renovation projects (e.g. expert feasibility analyst of WNR);
+- Acquirer of IHRS/renovation projects (e.g. expert feasibility analyst of the Dutch WNR);

 - · Building physics energy expert;

 - Building survey specialist.

-6.3 Courses supporting the orientation phase
+6.2.1 Courses supporting the orientation phase